tryretool/retool-onpremise/README.md

 In Kubernetes, instead of editing the `docker.env` file, place the base64 encoded version of these strings inside the kubernetes secrets file

-## Integrating with SAML (Okta)
+### Enabling Okta SAML SSO

-Retool also supports SAML authentication schemes.
 Below is a guide to integrating Retool with Okta.

 1. Login into Okta as an admin.
 Make sure to use the Classic UI.
 1. Navigate to the `Applications` section of Okta